pimutils/khal/README.rst

 --------
 (or rather: limitations)

-- khal can read and write events/icalendars to vdir_
+- khal can read and write events/icalendars to vdir_, so vdirsyncer_ can be
+  used to `synchronize calendars with a variety of other programs`__, for example CalDAV_ servers.
 - fast and easy way to add new events
 - ikhal (interactive khal) lets you browse and edit calendars and events
 - support for recurring events is not complete yet, they cannot be deleted or